DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Method

 \section{Method}

-\paragraph{Task Definition.} We consider \textit{zero-shot 3D indoor object navigation}~\cite{batra2020objectnavrevisitedevaluationembodied}, where an agent receives first-person observations $o_t$ and target semantic text $g$ at each discrete time step $t$.
-Let the true environment state be $s_t$, after executing an action $a_t$, the state evolves according to a Markovian transition $s_{t+1} \sim \mathcal{T}(s_t, a_t)$.
-The episode ends when the agent executes \textsc{Stop} or reaches a maximum step budget, and success is achieved if \textsc{Stop} is called when the agent is within a success radius of the target object.
+\paragraph{Task Definition.} We consider \textit{zero-shot 3D indoor object navigation}, where an agent receives first-person observations $o_t$ and a target semantic text $g$ at each discrete step $t$.
+Let $s_t$ denote the true environment state.
+After executing action $a_t$, the state evolves as $s_{t+1}\sim\mathcal{T}(s_t,a_t)$.
+An episode terminates when the agent executes \textsc{Stop} or reaches the maximum step budget, and succeeds if \textsc{Stop} is called within the success radius of the target object.